-The Treasury function focuses on managing the balance sheet, the market, FX and liquidity risks of the Bank.

-The Bank maintains a portfolio of High Quality Liquid Assets (HQLA) and balances in the reserve account with the Bank of England to meet the Liquidity coverage ratio (LCR) and to ensure that the Bank has the necessary assets to manage any short-term liquidity disruptions.
-This will continue to be maintained untill the time of change in control.
-The Bank has raised wholesale funding from interbank counterparties in term borrowings as well as money market borrowings primarily by leveraging its interbank relationships as well as the existing relationships held with Axis Bank Limited.
-During the financial year the Bank has fully repaid its wholesale borrowings.
+The Treasury function is focusing on managing the balance sheet, the market, FX and liquidity risks of the Bank.
+The Bank maintained a portfolio of High Quality Liquid Assets (HQLA) and balances in the reserve account with the Bank of England to meet the Liquidity coverage ratio (LCR) and to ensure that the Bank has the necessary assets to manage any short-term liquidity disruptions.
+The Bank continues to place the surplus funds in reserve account with Bank of England / short term inter-bank lending in money market.